Z3NTL3/caddyguard/README.md

 ## Intro
 --- **Guard** is an elegant IPQS plugin for Caddy.
 Acting as a middleware between your web server.

---- **Features** are built in, you can tell Guard to intercept or to pass data to your web server.
+--- **Features** are built in, you can tell Guard to intercept or pass data all the way down to your web server.

 ### Install
 ```